 Here are some other challenges that health systems commonly face when it comes to making patient data useful:

 For example, an updated cardiology device that only serves adult patients may leave pediatric groups unable to benefit.
-Within just the ICU category, different types of ICUs (such as neonatal, cardiac, etc.) have differing capabilities and needs.
-There can be many competing and conflicting needs from group to group.
+Within just the ICU category, different types of ICUs (such as neonatal, cardiac, etc.) have different capabilities and needs.
+So from group to group, you'll find many many competing and conflicting needs.

 Vendors may not prioritize diverse interoperability, creating a situation where monitors don't work well together and the data cannot be integrated into a complete view of the patient's status.